Roughening transition and universality of single step growth models in (2+1)-dimensions: Statistics of the height clusters and iso-height lines

-\textit{Distribution Exponents}: We now look at the distribution functions of different statistical observables of the height clusters and contours, such as the contour length distribution $ n(l) $, cluster size distribution $ n(M) $ and distributions for the radius of gyration of the contours and clusters, i.e., $ n(r)$ and $ n(R) $, respectively.
-These distributions are expected to follow the scaling forms, $ n(l) \sim l^{-\tau_l} $, $ n(M) \sim M^{-\tau_M} $, $n(r) \sim l^{-\tau_r} $ and $ n(R) \sim R^{-\tau_R} $~\cite{kondev2000nonlinear,kondev1995geometrical}.
-Simulations were run on square lattice of size $ L=1000 $, to get more than $ 10^4 $ height configurations for $ \delta = 0 $.
-The distribution function of $ \log r $ versus $ r $ is shown in fig.~\ref{fig:n_r-severalp}. \\ All distribution exponents are reported in fig~\ref{fig:tau-L1000}.
-The dependence of these exponents on $ p $ is evident.
-The exponents $ \tau_R $ and $ \tau_r $ coincide within error bars.
-In the following, we will show that these distribution exponents depend on level cut $\delta$, previously noted by Olami \textit{et al}.~\cite{olami1996scaling}
+\textit{\textbf{Distribution exponents.}} We now look at the distribution functions of different statistical observables of the height clusters and contours, such as the contour length distribution $ n(l) $, cluster size distribution $ n(M) $ and distributions for the radius of gyration of the contours $n(r)$ and clusters $n(R)$.
+We confirm that all these distributions follow the scaling forms i.e., $ n(l) \sim l^{-\tau_l} $, $ n(M) \sim M^{-\tau_M} $, $n(r) \sim r^{-\tau_r} $ and $ n(R) \sim R^{-\tau_R} $ \cite{kondev2000nonlinear,kondev1995geometrical} (see Fig. \ref{fig:n_r-severalp} for an example).
+All distribution exponents are summarized in Fig. \ref{fig:tau-L1000} for $\delta=0$ as function of $p$ which again confirm the crossover behavior.
+The exponents $ \tau_R $ and $ \tau_r $ coincide within the error bars.
+In the following, we investigate dependence of the distribution exponents on the level $\delta$ of the cut as previously noted by Olami \textit{et al}. \cite{olami1996scaling}